jigpu/linuxwacom-wiki-archive/wiki/FAQ.md

     server version since XFree86-4.
 -   xf86-input-wacom is an X11-only driver, the kernel driver is not part of xf86-input-wacom.
--   Ping has expressed a desire to keep linuxwacom in CVS, in part to avoid disruption for current users of the linuxwacom releases.
--   The use of git as SCM should encourage more outside participation, so far Ping has done most of the heavy lifting in the driver.
-A more community-driven development model is desirable.
-We have already seen numerous patches from others and are very happy about this.

 xf86-input-wacom is the preferred driver for X Servers 1.7 and later. linuxwacom will <b>not</b> compile against these servers without